-- (1) The SNS JU Governing Board adopted the SNS JU Annual Work Programme and Budget for 2025 on 22 November 2024 (GB Decision 14/2024); - (2) The "Research and Innovation Work Programme 2025", annexed to the Work Programme and aims at detailing the operational activities to perform during the year 2025 refers to the application of limitations of the participation according to article 22(5) Horizon Europe that required an agreed position on a case-by-case basis between the Commission and the Member States in the States' Representatives Group; - (3) This agreed position between the Commission and the Member States in the States 'Representatives' Group on the application of such restrictions was reached on 21 November 2024;
+- (1) The SNS JU Governing Board adopted the SNS JU Annual Work Programme and Budget for 2025 on 22 November 2024 (GB Decision 14/2024); - (2) The "Research and Innovation Work Programme 2025", annexed to the Work Programme and detailing the operational activities to be performed during the year 2025, refers to the application of limitations of participation according to Article 22(5) of the Horizon Europe Regulation, which requires an agreed position on a case-by-case basis between the Commission and the Member States in the States' Representatives Group (SRG); - (3) An agreed position between the Commission and the Member States in the SRG on the application of such restrictions was reached on 21 November 2024 for topics under Streams B and C;

-1 OJ L 427, 30.11.2021, p.
+&lt;sup>1 OJ L 427, 30.11.2021, p.
 17.

-- (4) The Executive Director sent the final draft Work Programme and corresponding expenditure estimates to the States' Representatives Group's opinion, for an opinion on 04 November 2024; - (5) The Governing Board and the States Representatives Group were informed about the upcoming amendment to the Work Programme, specifically Annex 2 (Research and Innovation Work Programme), which included a reservation in the section on eligibility conditions, pending the Commission's finalization of the details regarding the application of Article 22(5) of the Horizon Europe Regulation. - (6) Since this adoption of the SNS JU Annual Work Programmes for 2025, the SNS JU office has received partial details from the Commission on this application, namely for topics under Stream B and C, necessitating and updating of the Work Programme together with the planning of two specific SNS calls in 2025. - (7) The updated information primarily concerns eligibility criteria for topics under Stream B and C and reaffirms what was communicated to the States' Representatives Group in November 2024.
-To streamline the process, no prior consultation is needed at this stage, and the States' Representatives Group is informed simultaneously with the Governing Board.
+- (4) The Executive Director sent the final draft Work Programme and corresponding expenditure estimates to the SRG for an opinion on 4 November 2024; - (5) The Governing Board and the SRG were informed about the upcoming amendment to the Work Programme, specifically Annex 2 (Research and Innovation Work Programme), which included a reservation in the section on eligibility conditions, pending the Commission's finalisation of details regarding the application of Article 22(5) of the Horizon Europe Regulation; - (6) Since the adoption of the SNS JU Annual Work Programme for 2025, the SNS JU office received partial information from the Commission concerning the application of Article 22(5), specifically for topics under Streams B and C. This required an update to the Work Programme and the planning of two specific SNS calls in 2025; - (7) The updated information primarily concerned eligibility criteria for topics under Streams B and C, confirming what had already been communicated to the SRG in November 2024.
+To streamline the process, no further consultation was required at that stage, and both the SRG and the Governing Board were informed in parallel; - (8) Subsequently, the Commission provided the list of positively assessed third countries for participation in Stream D, which was shared with both the SNS JU and the Commission services.
+The Commission organised a consultation of the Member States of the SNS JU SRG on the application of restrictions in Stream D, accompanied by this updated information; - (9) Following the consultation, the Member States of the SRG voted in favour of the positively assessed list of third countries and of the consequent amendment of the Research and Innovation Work Programme 2025 for Stream D on 14 May 2024; - (10) On the same date, 14 May 2024, the SRG issued a positive opinion on this second amendment of the Research and Innovation Work Programme; - (11) It is therefore appropriate for the SNS JU Governing Board to approve the second amendment of the Work Programme so that the call for proposals under Stream D can be launched as soon as possible, in alignment with the processes already implemented for Streams B and C.